liamphmurphy/BlockerDoro/README.md

 `sudo go run *.go`

 **NOTE:** As of now, root is required since the program directly interfaces with `/etc/hosts`.
 I'm hoping to figure out a way around this, or at least restricting the privileges this program has.

+# Trello Board

+I'm testing out using Trello to scope out / gather my thoughts for this project, it's a new thing for me, so I'm curious to see how it goes.
+If you want to see the board, go [here](https://trello.com/b/27ex4Tzu/blockerdoro).